topfreegames/khan/docs/API.md

             // Player that approved this membership
             // If the membership is not yet approved or the level is 'owner' this key does not exist "approver":{
               "publicID": [string]
               "name": [string],
               "metadata": [JSON],
+            },

+            // Player that denied this membership
+            // If the membership is not yet denied "denier":{
+              "publicID": [string]
+              "name": [string],
+              "metadata": [JSON],